mnelson4/printmyblog/readme.txt

 = 1.11.2 September 10 2019 =
 * Fixed a fatal error
+* Made change to readme in order to rank for searches for "PDF Generator"

 = 1.11.1 August 15 2019 =
 * Fixed incorrect translation domain